HomoCodens/catherd/README.md

 * Document the living daylight out of everything (it's high time)
 * Small overview in editors?
 	* Stats & reports! (can be done w/ other app via json too though)
-* use context menu items in main menu
-* menu separators?

 ## Maybe